RahatGithub/RahatGithub/README.md

   >
   > Learning Django

-- Rahat is interested in Web Development, Machine Learning, Data Science, IoT and many other things...
+- Rahat is interested in Web Development, Machine Learning, Data Science, IoT, Automation and many other things...

 - You can email Rahat on : rahatahmedchowdhuryrac@gmail.com